feature-engine/feature_engine/docs/user_guide/timeseries/forecasting/LagFeatures.rst

 Examples
 --------

-Let's create a toy dataset to demonstrate the functionality of :class:`LagFeatures`.
+Let's create a toy dataset to show how to add lag features with :class:`LagFeatures`.
 The dataframe contains 3 numerical variables, a categorical variable, and a datetime index.
 We also create an arbitrary target.